 All the pollution now gets trapped at the cooler valley bottom, making it a bad place for those with eye, nose, chest problems.

-This dysfunctional , falling apart town,is one of the most charming and fascinating places I have been to.
+Believe me this dysfunctional , falling apart town,is one of the most charming and fascinating places I have been to.
 Not just because its highways lead on to the enchanting Pokhra .You can not ignore the traffic and pollution in the dozen odd main streets;but just wear a Rs 50 pollution mask and take a walk in the backlanes.
-And find timelessness, even peace and quiet .
+And find timelessness - even peace and quiet .

-Yes, you can still walk down in the bylanes of the charming old districts of Patan or Hanuman Dhoka in Kathmandu or a little way out in Bhaktapur; and find yourself face to face with timeless moments.
-So much of colour , life and energy suffuses these old corners !
-These places hold your hand with a sweet little smile and beckon you to explore more.
+A walk down the bylanes of the charming old districts of Patan or Hanuman Dhoka in Kathmandu or a little way out in Bhaktapur; you find yourself face to face with another world .
+So much colour , life and energy suffuses these old corners !
+And the gently charming denizens literally hold your hand with a sweet little smile and beckon you to explore more.

-The air is damp and cool here and architecture of old quarters is stunning.Life bustles regardless of both the beauty and the decay.The old and timeless stands casually and un-selfconsciously next to the garish and the transitory.An immense good-natured graciousness animates everyday life here - of a kind hard to imagine if you live in Delhi .Armed with a camera, I often felt, I was intruding in the lives of these people - as in these close knitted courtyards much of everyday life is carried on in the streets .But never once did I feel less than welcome .
+The air is damp and cool in these lanes and the intricately carved wooden architecture of old quarters is simply stunning.Life bustles regardless of both the beauty and the decay.The old and timeless stands casually and un-selfconsciously next to the garish and the transitory.An immense good-natured graciousness animates everyday life here - of a kind hard to imagine if you live in Delhi .Armed with a camera, I often felt, I was intruding in the lives of these people - as in these close knitted courtyards much of everyday life is carried on in the streets .But never once did I feel less than welcome .